garybake/blog/README.md

 Update Flex/templates/partial/sidebar.html
 Change the <h1>...SITETITLE...</h1> to be <h2> tags.
 This fixes SEO complaining about having more than one H1 tags in the page.

+Update Flex/templates/index.html
+Line 39 add in alt="article featured image".
+This fixes SEO complaining about images not having a description on the landing page.